 Christian Counseling for People Pleasers

 Imprints are difficult to grow out of.
 But if you are willing to break free from the old self, you can learn to be comfortable with who you are, and not be so afraid of others.
-A professional Christian counselor is equipped to employ proven therapeutic methods alongside spiritual principles to help you live a life free from fear.
+A professional Christian counselor at San Diego Christian Counseling is equipped to employ proven therapeutic methods alongside spiritual principles to help you live a life free from fear.

 Photos